GaurangTandon/CPtools/tips.md

 ## Compilation

-Use the `-O2` flag for compilation by default.
-It takes more time to compile but it enables several optimizations.
-Since you don't get the command line for yourself, you can use pragma directives.
+Don't use the `-O2` flag for compilation by default.
+It takes more time to compile and it enables several optimizations, but it demolishes the `print <local_variable>` output that is otherwise available in GDB.
+Interestingly, codeforces.com [already compiles](https://codeforces.com/blog/entry/79) the files with `-O2` flag.

+To enable O2 anyway, since you don't get the command line for yourself, you can use pragma directives.
 The lines to stick at the top are:

     #pragma comment(linker, "/stack:200000000")
     #pragma GCC optimize ("Ofast")
     #pragma GCC target ("sse,sse2,sse3,ssse3,sse4,popcnt,abm,mmx,avx,tune=native")

 Read more compilation options on [this page](https://gcc.gnu.org/onlinedocs/gcc/Optimize-Options.html#index-Ofast).
 How do the first and last line actually work?

-Interestingly, codeforces.com [already compiles](https://codeforces.com/blog/entry/79) the files with `-O2` flag.

 ## General coding